-A/N: A translation over my original work, and I truly hope I spelled everything right.
+A/N: This is a translation of my (old) original work, and I truly hope I spelled everything right.

 Disclaimer: I don't own the GFFA or its characters.
 I'm just borrowing them.

 Darkness was the only cosmic law Darth Vader accepted as his rule.
-Darkness was an absolute power, for its foundation was the darkness itself.
+It was an absolute power, for its foundation was the darkness itself.

-His breathing halted for a moment as he gazed at the dying sun Executor was slowly passing by, keeping its distance to avoid the star's radiation.
-The ship's shields were at maximum, but, even this far, the radiation was near the critical level.
-The ship's personnel were uncommonly anxious, and their master's presence wasn't the only reason for their unease.
+His breathing halted for a moment as he gazed at the dying sun Executor was slowly passing by while keeping its distance to avoid the star's radiation.
+Ship's shields were at maximum, but even this far the radiation was near the critical level.
+The ship's personnel were uncommonly anxious and their master's present wasn't the only reason for their unease.

 Danger didn't matter.
-Vader turned his gaze away from the blood-red star and continued his deformed breathing that his armour caused.
+Vader turned his gaze away from the blood-red star and continued breathing deformed through his armor.
 What did he care of one dying sun?
 After eating all its remaining energy, it would continue its growth, swallow the orbiting planets – devoid of any life by now – and simply fade away.

 The thought didn't comfort or make him anxious.
 He accepted the truth with a stoic attitude.
 Death was unavoidable.
 He forced his fists together, and the leather creaked in resonance with its bearer's thoughts.
 Still…

 He turned again to see the dying sun.
-Once too I had burned bright as a torch.
+Once too it had burned bright as a torch.

 What a pity… To choose a bright light and die slowly, wither away.
 He relaxed and the leather creaked once more.
 The thought bothered him more he wanted or was willing to accept.
 Unexpectedly, Vader turned around and stepped away from the window.

-"Captain," Vader signalled the the officer to step closer.
-"I shall return to my quarters.
-Inform me when the fleet arrives at it destination."
 The Emperor had given him this mission, and he would finish it.
-Darth Vader was not a man to avoid responsibilities, but he wasn't - by any means - required to spend the whole time on the bridge.
+Darth Vader was not a man to avoid responsibilities, but he wasn't by any means required to spend the whole time on the bridge.

 "Yes milord," the man hastily saluted him, though Vader gave him little attention.
 He could sense the crew's relief, and it made him vaguely amused.
-His subordinates were afraid of him, and due a good reason.
+His subordinators were afraid of him and due a good reason.

 Lord Vader's methods to deal his aggression were well known by everybody.
 After the destruction of the Death Star the Sith Lord had been in a foul mood nearly constantly.
 No wonder.

 The man behind the black mask felt a flash of blinding hate surging inside him.
 He took a deep breath and allowed it to roll over him.
 Good, hate was good… He yielded to the hatred and let it consume him.
-For a minute, Vader felt he was one with the darkness the feeling brought along.
+For a minute, Vader felt one with the darkness.
 This was the true way of the Force.
 It was intoxicating and overshadowed everything else.
 Only the Dark Side mattered.
 Darth Vader felt a small smile his mask concealed.
 He left the command bridge his cape swaying behind him.

 All stars fade away in a time.
 The darkness would be unbreakable.